On same field he was injured in 2018, Will Dissly leads all Seahawks receivers vs. Cardinals

 “He was dying to play in this game,’’ Carroll said.

-But Carroll said the team wanted to do the prudent thing and give him a few more days to recover — Carroll said Penny will be available for Thursday night’s game against the Rams.
+But Carroll said the team wanted to do the prudent thing and give him a few more days to recover — Carroll said Penny will be available for the game Thursday night against the Rams.

 “Hamstring don’t usually come back just like that so we just erred on the conservative side,’’ Carroll said.
 “He’ll be ready for Thursday.’’